dart-lang/site-www/src/codelabs/async-await.md

 ### Uncompleted

 When you call an asynchronous function, it returns an uncompleted future.
 That future is waiting for the function's asynchronous operation to finish or to throw an error.

 ### Completed

 If the asynchronous operation succeeds, the future completes with a value.
-Otherwise it completes with an error.
+Otherwise, it completes with an error.

 #### Completing with a value

 A future of type `Future<T>` completes with a value of type `T`.
 For example, a future with type `Future<String>` produces a string value.
 If a future doesn't produce a usable value, then the future's type is `Future<void>`.

 #### Completing with an error

 If the asynchronous operation performed by the function fails for any reason, the future completes with an error.

 ### Example: Introducing futures

 In the following example, `fetchUserOrder()` returns a future that completes after printing to the console.
 Because it doesn't return a usable value, `fetchUserOrder()` has the type `Future<void>`.
-Before you run the example, try to predict which will print first: "Large Latte" or "Fetching user order...".
+Before you run the example,
+try to predict which will print first:
+"Large Latte" or "Fetching user order...".

 <?code-excerpt "async_await/bin/futures_intro.dart"?>
 ```dart:run-dartpad:height-300px:ga_id-introducting_futures